Recent events have changed the interior design marketing landscape for good.

 The single greatest investment you can ever make in your interior design marketing strategy is to build an email list.

-The truth is that over 99% of visitors to your site will not become a client on that first visit, and almost 100% of them will never return, so getting some of them on your email list is an absolute no brainer.
+The truth is that over 99% of visitors to your site will not become potential clients on that first visit, and almost 100% of them will never return, so getting some of them on your email list is an absolute no brainer.

 Your email list will become a source of repeatable, high-quality clients who love your work before you even started working with them.